Attawapiskat First Nation Elementary School - Chronology of Events

 December 1996 – Aboriginal Affairs and Northern Development Canada (AANDC) provides $677,330 to Attawapiskat for site clean up.
-This is in accordance with a signed agreement to remediate soil contaminated by fuel spilled after construction of the school.
+This is in accordance with a signed agreement to remediate soil contaminated by fuel spilled after construction of the elementary school.

 November 1997 – AANDC, with the First Nation, provides a completion report and advises that remediation in the areas near the school and teacherages is complete.

 May 11, 2000 – The Attawapiskat First Nation Education Authority, with the support of a Band Council Resolution, closes the J.R.
 Nakogee Elementary School effective May 11, 2000 due to health and safety concerns.
-Options are discussed to address the need for school facilities, as well as further remediation of the school site.
+Options are discussed to address the need for new school facilities, as well as further remediation of the elementary school site.
 Among the options presented, AANDC offers to fully remediate the soil around the existing elementary school and conduct repairs to the school roof, heating and ventilation system.

 August 2000 – AANDC agrees to provide funding for the First Nation's chosen option of temporary school facilities consisting of seven duplex portable classrooms and two four-plex buildings for administration and resource space.
-Additionally, it is agreed that a thorough review of the contamination would be conducted to determine the extent of the problem.
+Additionally, it is agreed that a thorough review of the contamination will be conducted to determine the extent of the problem.

-The Attawapiskat First Nation Education Authority takes possession of the temporary school on March 31, 2001.
+The Attawapiskat First Nation Education Authority takes possession of the temporary elementary school on March 31, 2001.
 The project manager submits the final project completion report in March 2003.

-To ensure readiness should future funds for construction become available, AANDC meets with First Nation officials to prepare the terms of reference for a project manager to begin the process required to build a new school.
+To ensure readiness should future funds for construction become available, AANDC meets with First Nation officials to prepare the terms of reference for a project manager to begin the process required to build a new elementary school.
 A proposal call is issued and closed on February 17, 2005.

 March 3, 2005 – At a meeting in Sudbury, the consultants who submitted proposals are interviewed by the former Chief, the Education Authority and AANDC.
-A project manager is hired to develop the school capital planning study.
+A project manager is hired to develop the elementary school capital planning study.